boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 This means that it will be able to learn more from the training set by, hopefully, adding more diversity.
 Another possible way is data augmentation, which is the act of slightly manipulation the data by changing values or by rotating or zooming in on an image, is another method that can be used to reduce overfitting.
-This is beneficial because you have data that is similar to your orginal data but with reasonable modified.
+This is beneficial because you have data that is similar to your original data but with reasonable modified.

 ### Testing {#sec:Testing}
 <!-- Here we will explain how to test the model after training using a testing data set.
 It should explain what to be aware of when creating the dataset and also why it is a good idea to have.  -->